 “Because of everything, I bring an understanding of the therapy side of working with brain and spinal cord injuries and also an understanding of the caregiving side,” she says.
 “Obviously, I don’t understand what each person is going through, because it’s all different, but at least I can speak to my experiences.”

-One of the chapter’s signature offerings and one of Hill’s primary responsibilities is applying that understanding and experience to the organization’s 24-hour brain injury hotline.
+A Louisiana chapter offering and one of Hill’s primary responsibilities is applying that understanding and experience to the organization’s 24-hour brain injury hotline.
 Hill carries the hotline phone with her wherever she goes and says she averages about 30 calls a month.
 The calls, which can come from a direct local line or the Brain Injury Association’s national hotline, run the gamut topically.

 “People call looking for resources, support groups, what to do,” she says, “I have some individuals who call once a week just to check in and talk.
 It’s been incredibly rewarding to do that because sometimes a parent calls not even knowing what they’re looking for, and it ends up they just need someone to talk to.”